emilkarlen/exactly-docs/tutorial/test-case/structure/tcds.rst

   A set of temporary directories used by a single execution of a test case.
   One of them is the initial |cd__cpt|.

+More on these below.
+But first, let's introduce the closely related |path__type|.

 The |path__type|
 -------------------------------------------------------------------------------